What is a Retina

 Another common eye condition that impacts the retina is called diabetic retinopathy.
 When someone suffers from diabetic retinopathy, they will develop gradual vision problems.
 Those who have diabetes are more likely to develop diabetic retinopathy if they are unable to control their blood sugar levels.
 High levels of sugar in the blood will start to damage the nerves and blood vessels that supply the eyes.
 This is one of the most common causes of diabetic retinopathy.
 The good news is that as long as people see an eye doctor regularly and follow the instructions of their endocrine team, diabetic retinopathy can be controlled effectively.

 Conditions that impact the retina are serious and should be treated as such.
-That is why our Chandler and Mesa retinal specialists provide free consultations to everyone in need.
 If you are looking to learn more about diabetic retinopathy and other conditions that impact the retina, give us a call today to make an appointment.
 Our goal is to make sure that all of our patients are able to see well into their later years.